Single-Employer Plans: Your Guaranteed Pension

 Special rules may apply if you are disabled.

 A. Yes.
-PBGC will pay benefits to your surviving beneficiary if you elected a benefit form that provides survivor benefits, whether you retired before or after your plan terminated.
+PBGC will pay benefits to your surviving beneficiary if you elected a benefit form that provides survivor benefits.

-- If you chose an annuity that can pay a beneficiary only for a limited period of time (such as a certain-and-continuous annuity), upon your death we will pay any remaining benefits to your most recently named beneficiary.
+- If you chose an annuity that pays a beneficiary only for a limited period of time (such as a certain-and-continuous annuity), upon your death, PBGC will pay any remaining benefits to your most recently named beneficiary.

 If you are married and die before retiring, we pay your surviving spouse a survivor benefit.
 Your spouse can begin this benefit as early as the date your plan permits you to retire, but typically no earlier than your 55th birthday.